 - 1. To preserve the chain of custody when evidence is received in person program employees are to: - a.
-Sign Section II of the Evidence Receipt and Chain of Custody form as the person receiving the evidence; and - b.
-Maintain the signed Evidence Receipt and Chain of Custody form under security with the evidence. - 2.
+Sign Section II of the VT Form MI-C&E-32E Evidence Receipt and Chain of Custody as the person receiving the evidence; and

+- b.
+Maintain the signed VT Form MI-C&E-32E Evidence Receipt and Chain of Custody under security with the evidence. - 2.
 To preserve the chain of custody as the receiver when evidence is received using the Agencyapproved service for express and ground delivery or using Certified Mail, program employees are to: - a.
-Sign Section II of the Evidence Receipt and Chain of Custody form, as the person receiving the evidence; - b.
-Write the word "Opened," the initials of the employee who opened the envelope or container, and the date the envelope or container is opened on the inner envelope or container; and
+Sign Section II of the VT Form MI-C&E-32E Evidence Receipt and Chain of Custody, as the person receiving the evidence; - Write the word "Opened," the initials of the employee who opened the envelope or container, and the date the envelope or container is opened on the inner envelope or container; and